pinohu/DYNASTY/Ohu_Legacy_Codex_Master.md

 Volume VIII: Growth & Exit Strategies represents the "High Gear" of the Ohu Family Enterprise.
 While previous volumes focused on foundation, operations, and stability, this volume focuses on **velocity** and **realization**.
 It answers two fundamental questions: "How do we get big fast?" and "How do we harvest value?"

 This volume is not just for those looking to sell.
 It is for every Empire builder who understands that a business built to sell is a business built to last.
-The disciplines required for a successful exitâ€”clean books, owner independence, recurring revenueâ€”are the exact same disciplines required for a stress-free hold.
+The disciplines required for a successful exit—clean books, owner independence, recurring revenue—are the exact same disciplines required for a stress-free hold.

 We cover the full lifecycle of inorganic growth: from identifying and acquiring targets (Chapter 43), to leveraging partners for scale (Chapter 44), to executing a profitable exit (Chapter 45).